blessybabu-qa/Restful-Booker-Playwright/README.md

 - Reloads the page to a guaranteed clean state
 - Closes the page after each test

-API fixtures provide a bookingService, a preCreatedBookingId (booking created before the test runs), and an authToken — keeping test logic clean and setup out of spec files.
+API fixtures provide a `bookingService`, a `preCreatedBookingId` (booking created before the test runs), and an `authToken` — keeping test logic clean and setup out of spec files.

 ### Dynamic Test Data
-TestData.ts uses Faker.js to generate randomised booking, contact, and API payload data on every test run.
+`TestData.ts` uses Faker.js to generate randomised booking, contact, and API payload data on every test run.
 No hardcoded values anywhere in the test layer — each run is independent and produces unique data.

 ### Data-Driven Testing
-The admin login suite uses a data-driven approach powered by TestData.getAdminLoginScenarios().
-A single loop in login.spec.ts iterates over an array of scenarios — each with a username, password, and a valid/invalid flag — and dynamically generates a named test for each one.
-Adding a new login scenario requires only a new entry in TestData.ts with no changes to the spec file needed.
-This pattern currently covers a valid login, invalid random credentials, an SQL injection attempt, and an empty username submission.
+The admin login suite uses a data-driven approach powered by `TestData.getAdminLoginScenarios()`.
+A single loop in `login.spec.ts` iterates over an array of scenarios — each with a username, password, and a valid/invalid flag — and dynamically generates a named test for each one.
+Adding a new login scenario requires only a new entry in `TestData.ts` with no changes to the spec file needed.

 ### Environment-Based Configuration
-Sensitive credentials and environment-specific URLs are managed via a .env file locally and GitHub Actions secrets and variables in CI.
+Sensitive credentials and environment-specific URLs are managed via a `.env` file locally and GitHub Actions secrets and variables in CI.
 This keeps credentials out of source code and allows tests to run against different environments without touching any code.

+---

 ## ✅ Test Coverage